Skip to content

 We are spending more today on subsidising insecure, unaffordable private rents than we have spent on building ‘affordable’ homes in 35 years.

-Investing in the actions described above will be cost-effective and will directly impact access to affordable homes, reducing benefits and housing bills – ultimately improving economic, social and health outcomes.
+Investing in the actions described above will be cost-effective and will directly impact access to and protection of affordable homes, reducing benefits and housing bills – ultimately improving economic, social and health outcomes.

 Wider issues that need to be considered by policy makers

-Planning permission should be granted on a use it or loose it basis.
+• Planning permission should be granted on a use it or lose it basis.
 More than 300,000 homes in London have planning permission but haven’t been built.
 That’s a 5 to 10 year supply of planning permissions and there are many more in the pipeline.
-Without doing a thing developers benefit from an increase in land value that comes with having planning permission.
-It is not in the interest of developers to build all these potential homes at once because this would bring down property prices which eats in to their profits.
+Without putting a space in the ground developers benefit from an increase in land value that comes with having planning permission.
+It is not in the interest of developers to build all these potential homes at once because this would bring down property prices which eats into their profits.
 They can profit simply by holding on to land which has planning permission.
 Planning permission should be given on a ‘use it or loose it’ basis in order to help get these homes built!

-Targets should be set for building social and truly affordable housing so that everyone has access to decent housing for their household size affordable on their income.
+• Targets should be set for building social and truly affordable housing, not housing as a whole so that everyone has access to decent housing for their household size affordable on their income.
 This is basic need which needs addressing.
+This housing should be built near shops, services and jobs and be designed in such a way that it incorporates nature rich green spaces.

-Maintaining and upgrading the existing affordable housing stock is key.
+• Maintaining and upgrading the existing affordable housing stock is key.
 A huge failure in ensuring a reliable supply of decent and affordable homes has been the lack of investment in ongoing maintenance.
-We need to invest in improving the quality of the existing stock of affordable homes, by for example by making shared green spaces more inviting, and simply through vital regular building maintenance.
+We urgently need to invest in improving the quality of the existing stock of affordable homes, by for example by making shared green spaces more inviting, and simply through vital regular building maintenance such as addressing the root causes of damp issues.

-We need to look at upcycling housing, and indeed other buildings, that have been allowed to become derelict, and come up with creative ideas for how these can be transformed and brought back into use.
+• We need to look at refurbishing and retrofitting housing and repurposing other buildings, that have been allowed to become derelict or are not longer fit for their intended purpose, and generate creative ideas for how these can be transformed and brought back into use.
 This is far more carbon efficient than building from scratch.
+Currently there are several perverse financial incentives for demolition and rebuild over refurbishment.